stbiadmin/madojo-db/README.md

 # madojo-db
-Repo for INFO290T
+Repo for INFO290T Final Project

-## Project Setup
+## Madojo DB Setup

 To build a local copy of this web app: